25 Great College Graduation Gift Ideas

 Now, if you’re interested in being even more generous, there are other gifts that any college graduate would be thrilled to receive.

-Super Generous Graduation Gift Ideas Over $50
+Super Generous Graduation Gifts Ideas

 These gifts aren’t quite as easy on your budget, but many of them are things college grads really need, but can’t afford to buy for themselves (or just don’t know that they need in some cases!).
 Buying these gifts makes you a real hero to recent grads, no cape necessary.